Package 'bnns'

 out_act_fn

-An integer specifying the activation function for the output layer.
+An integer or character string specifying the activation function for the output layer.
 Options are:

 iter